bstillitano/homebridge-actron-neo/README.md

 - Control either a single zone or multi-zone system
 - Master controller and each zone sensor exposed as unique, controllable accessories in HomeKit
 - Temperature and humidity data from all zones and master controller reported in HomeKit
-- Temperature data from outdoor unit as a separate accessory
 - Battery level reporting on zone sensors with low battery alerts in the Home app
 - Support for Homebridge Config UI X